keu/docs/learn/rerunning-dags.md

 ---
-title: "Rerun Airflow DAGs"
+title: "Rerun Airflow DAGs and tasks"
-sidebar_label: "Rerun DAGs"
+sidebar_label: "Rerun DAGs and tasks"
-description: "How to catchup, backfill, and clear task instances in Airflow."
+description: "How to configure retries, catchup, backfill, and clear task instances in Airflow."
 id: rerunning-dags
 ---

-Running DAGs whenever you want is one of the most powerful and flexible features of Airflow.
-Scheduling DAGs can ensure future DAG runs happen at the right time, but you also have options for running DAGs in the past.
-For example, you might need to run a DAG in the past if:
+import CodeBlock from '@theme/CodeBlock';
+import retry_example from '!!raw-loader!../code-samples/dags/rerunning-dags/retry_example.py';

+You can set when to run Airflow DAGs using a wide variety of [scheduling](scheduling-in-airflow.md) options.
+Some uses cases where you might want tasks or DAGs to run outside of their regular schedule include:

+- You want one or more tasks to automatically run again if they fail.
-- You need to rerun a failed task for one or multiple DAG runs.
+- You need to manually rerun a failed task for one or multiple DAG runs.
 - You want to deploy a DAG with a start date of one year ago and trigger all DAG runs that would have been scheduled in the past year.
 - You have a running DAG and realize you need it to process data for two months prior to the DAG's start date.

-In this guide, you'll learn how to rerun tasks or DAGs and trigger historical DAG runs, and review the Airflow concepts of catchup and backfill.
+In this guide, you'll learn how to configure automatic retries, rerun tasks or DAGs, trigger historical DAG runs, and review the Airflow concepts of catchup and backfill.

 ## Assumed knowledge